U.S. proposes tighter emission standards for big trucks

 “To prevent this, truck and engine manufacturers will need adequate time to develop solutions to meet these new standards,” said Glen Kedzie, ATA’s energy and environmental counsel.

-Among the companies the rules would affect are Cummins Inc , Eaton Corp, Daimler AG and Volvo AB .
+Among the companies the rules would affect are Cummins Inc (CMI.N), Eaton Corp (ETN.N), Daimler AG (DAIGn.DE) and Volvo AB (VOLVb.ST).

 Environmental organizations and consumer groups praised the action, but some said it might not go far enough.